 eForms Logo

-Montana Residential Real Estate Purchase and Sale Agreement
+Montana Residential Purchase Agreement

-Agency Disclosure Form (§ 37-51-313(3)(a)) – Requires the listing agent to “adverse material facts” on the property.
-This can be done by using the Seller’s Property Disclosure Statement.
-An “adverse material fact” is defined under § 37-51-102(1)(a).
+Agency Disclosure Form – Requires the listing agent to “adverse material facts” on the property.
+This can be done by using the Seller’s Property Disclosure Statement.[2]

 Lead-Based Paint Disclosure – All states require that owners of property constructed before 1978 must provide buyers with a statement describing the presence of lead-based paint (or lack thereof).